owodolab/GraSPI-AmCr/examples/5phaseMorphologies/HIERN-pipeline/README.md

+### This is the major folder to process the data from phase field simulations

+This folder contains a series of scripts organized into folder that takes as an input `.mat` file (outcome from phase field simulation), and returns a file with all descriptors (`AllDescriptors.txt`).
+As a part of the pipeline, scripts are provided to visualize the intermediate data, including the script to visualiza the descriptors for initial set of mophologies.
+The scripts are written to be generic, except of the step 5 that assumes the names of the input files when processing data.

+To process the data, the following folders are needed.
+Script `runPipeline.sh` creates these folders, if you want to execute individual scripts make sure these folders are created beforehead:

+- `data`
+- `src_data`
+- `visualizedData`
+- `visualMorph`
+- `descriptors`
+- `distances`
+- `figs`
+- `calculateKrec`
+- `calculateMobility`

-Analysis pipeline requires few steps:
+### The pipeline requires few steps:

-given set of files from the phase field simulation in folder src\_data
+Given set of files from the phase field simulation in folder `src_data`

-Step 0: copy data
+#### Step 0: copy data

+Script `0-CopyData.sh`:

-- copy files you are interst to analyze from folder any location to src\_data (for record, these files should not be modified, hence you need to copy them) - script 0-copyData.sh
+- copy files you are intersted to analyze from any location to `src_data` (for record, these files will not be modified, and are stored here as a copy) -
-- next copy all files you are interested in analyzing to folder data
+- next copy `*.mat` files folder `data`

-Step 1: pre-process daya
+#### Step 1: pre-process daya

+Script `1-PreprocessData.sh`:

-- enter folder data:  cd data
+- enter folder data:  `cd data`
-- run Matlab using script PreProcessMorphs.m
+- run Matlab using script `PreProcessMorphs.m`
-- "MATLAB\R2024b\bin\matlab.exe" -nodisplay -nosplash - nodesktop -r "PreProcessMorphs; exit"
+- `MATLAB\R2024b\bin\matlab.exe" -nodisplay -nosplash - nodesktop -r "PreProcessMorphs; exit`

-The script converts all mat files into input files for graspi: Morph\*.txt
+The script converts all `*.mat` files into input files for graspi: `Morph*.txt`
-    and two other files to be used in Step: Morph\*-phiA.txt
+    and two other files to be used in the next steps: `Morph*-phiA.txt`

-Step 2: run Graspi
+#### Step 2: run Graspi

- ./2-RunGraSPI.sh
+Script `./2-RunGraSPI.sh`

+	Input:
+		data/*.txt
    	Outout:
    		descriptors/Descriptors.log
    		visualMorph/IdsETmixed.txt;
    		visualMorph/IdsEETacceptor.txt;
    		visualMorph/IdsEHTdonor.txt;
    		visualMorph/IdsEET.txt;
    		visualMorph/IdsEHT.txt;

- To visualize the data, you need to copy phiA and phiB files from data folder to visualMorph Then run matlab scipt in visualMorph/visualizeAllMorphs.m
+ To visualize the data, you need to copy `phiA` and `phiB` files from data folder to visualMorph Then run matlab scipt in visualMorph/visualizeAllMorphs.m

-Step 3: compute recombination descriptors
+#### Step 3: compute recombination descriptors

 - copy data
 		cp data/MorphParamSet\*\*MorphoDesc.txt calculateKrec/